tanveeralam1/democracy-prep-project/README.md

 Viewing this Private Page, gives access to the survey data Google Sheets, as well as pre-set dynamic pie charts that allow for visual data representation and will adjust as more responses are added.

+To view any code, it is accessible withi this Git repository.

 Please contact me for futher questions or if anything is unclear.